 2. Reply.
 Archive.
 Snooze.

 You have 3 options.
-You either reply, archive, or snooze an email (get an email client that has that option; I use Inbox by Gmail).
+You either reply, archive, or snooze an email.
 I reply immediately to easy emails.
 And I immediately archive emails that I’ve been cc’d on or when I have nothing to say.
+That’s how you quickly get to inbox zero.

 I also don’t mind snoozing emails until later.
 Sometimes I just can’t answer an email.
 But I want to deal with it anyway.